Skip to main content

 2) Custom Element & Attributes

 The leasing widget is embedded using the custom element <sf-product-leasing>.
-The following attributes are relevant:
+The following attributes are technically required:

 • name (String, required) – Product name as displayed on the PDP.